tinytao1/poh/README.md

 May 1, 2025.
 This is my third coding project.
-Here, for the first time, I have utilized a LOOP!
-And a corresponding ARRAY!
-FUN times!
+Here, for the first time, I have utilized a loop, and a corresponding array - FUN times!
 And I've gotten much more comfortable accessing, reading/writing, input elements.
 A big challenge for me in this project was writing the conditional statements to give the checkbox rows their autofilling behaviors, which have several parts.